CHINA-Sloping Lands Conversion Programme

 Main Constraints

-Once the programme and payments end, there will little to stop farmers from growing crops again on these lands – It is hoped that i) farmers will developing other activities during the programme which they will then continue afterwards or ii) they will be able to draw enough benefits from the trees planted for the programme.
+Once the programme and payments end, there will be little to stop farmers from growing crops again on these lands – It is hoped that i) farmers will develop other activities during the programme which they will then continue afterwards or ii) they will be able to draw enough benefits from the trees planted for the programme.

 Main policy lessons

-Due to the fact that this programme offers compensation and support to take up forestry, willingness to participate was high, in contrast with the low level of acceptance of the Shelter Belt Programme, which did not provide any such compensation.(Changjin and Chen, 2005)
+Due to the fact this programme offers compensation and support to take up forestry, willingness to participate was high, in contrast to the low level of acceptance of the Shelter Belt Programme, which did not provide any such compensation (Changjin and Chen 2005).

 Weyerhauser (2006) identifies the following key policy lessons for the Sloping Lands Conversion Programme: